GinaKoul/Library_Project/README.md

 Each book card consists of a remove button to remove the book from the library, the book details and a toggle switch to change the read status of the book.

 Project Link: https://ginakoul.github.io/library_project/

+The same project using classes can be found in the branch library-classes.